DXView Operation

 If you depress the CTRL key while clicking the Info window's Plot button, a small DXView Plot window will appear that lets you specify a frequency (in Kilohertz), and select a mode.
 Clicking the DXView Plot window's Plot button lets you create a plot with frequency and mode information without Commander running.
 If you depress CTRL key while clicking the DXView Plot window's Plot button, the plot will be generated, and the DXView Plot window will remain on-screen rather than close; this is convenient if you'll be frequently creating plots whose frequencies and modes you manually specify.

-Allowing the mouse cursor to linger on the built-in World Map window within 500 miles (800 kilometers) of a plotted spot will pop up a text banner containing the associated callsign, frequency, mode, grid square (if available), time, and beam heading for the closest plotted spot; if the Include country in popup box is checked, the text banner will also include the associated country name.
+Allowing the mouse cursor to linger on the built-in World Map window within 500 miles (800 kilometers) of a plotted spot will pop up a text banner containing the associated callsign, frequency, mode, grid square (if available), time, and beam heading for the closest plotted DX station; if the Include country in popup box is checked, the text banner will also include the associated country name.

 With Spots selected in the build-in World Map window's Plot panel, double-clicking in the World Map will

-Displaying Logged QSOs on the built-in World Map window
+Displaying Logged QSOs on the Built-in World Map Window

 When you invoke the Plot function on the Log QSOs tab of DXKeeper's Main window, all QSOs in the Log Page Display will be conveyed to DXView, the QSOs button in the Log sub-panel in the Plot panel of DXView's built-in World Map window will be both enabled and selected, and the each conveyed QSO will be plotted as a red circle on the world map.
 These plotted QSOs are subject to confirmation status filtering, as specified by checkboxes in the Log sub-panel: